Pranav10ss/AWS-Projects/opensearch-dynamodb-stream/Readme.md

 # Stream AWS DynamoDB data to AWS OpenSearch Index using DynamoDB Lambda Triggers
 ## 📘 Introduction
+In this project we will enable a dynamoDB stream and attach a lambda trigger to it, which then writes the data to opensearch domain.
+We will create Proxy API using API gateway and integrate it with the same lambda function.
+The lambda function will process incoming HTTP requests from API gateway and interact with the Opensearch domain.
 ## Architecture
 ![Diagram explaining the architecture of this project](Images/Architecture-diagram.png)